 Can toilet cleaners be eco friendly?

-The good news is that toilet cleaner can be more eco friendly.
+The good news is that yes, eco friendly toilet cleaners do exist!

 - Homemade DIY formulas